anirudhjak06/BookSpace/README.md

 - The  👨‍💻donors will have to donate their old books to our website and we collect them and add them to our website.

-- The sellers can come to our website and get the books for free of cost from our website.
+- The sellers can come to our website and get the books for free of cost from our website💻.

 ## Project Overall Idea

-- People who want to donate their books can login to this website and can fill in the details of the book like name,genre and condition of the book.
+- People who want to donate their books can login to this website and can fill in the details of the book like name, genre and condition of the book.

 - If the book is in good condition to read, then the user can fill the address and then a pick up guy comes to receive it.